-NOTE: Unit may be equipped with short test leads (pigtails) on the field line connection points on contactor C or optional disconnect switch.
-These leads are for factory-run test purposes only; remove and discard before connecting field power wires to unit connection points.
+NOTE: TEST LEADS - Unit may be equipped with short leads (pigtails) on the field line connection points on contactor C or optional disconnect switch, see Fig. 25.
+These leads are for factory run-test purposes only; remove and discard before connecting field power wires to unit connection points.
 Make field power connections directly to line connection pressure lugs only.
-See Fig. 25.